Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Arbitration Battle: A McKean Insurance Dispute

-In early January 2023, Thomas Reynolds, a small business owner in McKean, Pennsylvania (ZIP code 16426), found himself at the center of a tense insurance arbitration.
+In early January 2023, the claimant, a small business owner in McKean, Pennsylvania (ZIP code 16426), found himself at the center of a tense insurance arbitration.
 Thomas owned "Reynolds Auto Repair," a family-run garage serving the community for over 25 years.
 After a severe winter storm damaged the garage’s roof and caused water intrusion, he filed a claim with Keystone Mutual Insurance for $48,750 to cover repairs and lost income.

 What followed was a grueling year-long arbitration that tested Thomas’s resilience.